-Electric air-source heat pumps, often used in moderate climates, use the difference between outdoor air temperatures and indoor air temperatures to cool and heat your home.
-Saving energy prevents pollution and by choosing an Energy Star and taking steps to optimize the performance of your heating and cooling equipment, you are helping to prevent global warming and promoting cleaner air while enhancing the comfort of your home.
+Heat pumps are our most popular offering when it comes to a new home comfort system.
+These systems use the difference between outdoor air temperatures and indoor air temperatures to cool and heat your home.
+By choosing an Energy Star rated system and taking steps to optimize the performance of your heating and cooling equipment, you are helping to prevent global warming, promoting cleaner air, and enhancing the comfort of your home.

 Consider regular preventative maintenance to maintain your heating and cooling system performance.

 Proper outdoor maintenance of a heat pump is also important:

 - It’s important to replace the filters and clean and lubricate the components of a heat pump on a regular basis.